 When needed, treatment focuses on resolving the underlying cause of galactorrhea.

-Sometimes doctors can't determine an exact cause of galactorrhea, but it needs to be treated anyway.
-This might be the case if you experience bothersome or embarrassing nipple discharge.
+Sometimes doctors can't determine an exact cause of galactorrhea.
+Your doctor might recommend treatment anyway if you have bothersome or embarrassing nipple discharge.
 In such instances, you might be given a medication to block the effects of prolactin or to lower the amount of prolactin in your body.
 Reducing prolactin levels may eliminate galactorrhea.

 Lifestyle and home remedies